Ohio Medical Schools—2026-2027 Guide to Acceptance

 Developing an effective and cohesive application narrative takes a tremendous amount of time, so do not procrastinate.
 Take the time to deeply reflect on your past.
 What moments define your identity?
 Deep down, why do you actually want to be a doctor?
 Once you figure out a genuine narrative, weave it throughout your entire application.

-For example, Case Western is very proud of their research opportunities, and their admissions committee prioritizes students with research experience.
+For example, Case Western is very proud of its research opportunities, and its admissions committee prioritizes students with research experience.

 If you want to get noticed, highlighting your research experience in your Work and Activities section, speaking about your passion in your personal statement, and including a letter of recommendation from a physician you researched under will go a long way to ensuring your acceptance.